karlvr/lunar.js/README.md

 ## Lunar contexts

 Calling `Lunar.context()` returns the default context.
+The default context is the most commonly used.

 ```javascript
 var defaultContext = Lunar.context();
 ```

-You can create additional context by passing a name for the context.
-Calling `Lunar.context` again with the same context name will return the same context object.
+You can create additional named contexts by passing a name argument.
+This created a named context, so calling `Lunar.context(name)` again with the same name will return the same context object.

 ```javascript
 var namedContext = Lunar.context("my context");